rafailovv/Pomodoro-Timer/README.md

 # Pomodoro-Timer
-It's simple Pomodoro Time that you can use on your desktop.
+It's simple Pomodoro Timer that you can use on your desktop.

 # Installation
 Clone repository: